vmware/differential-datalog/doc/tutorial/tutorial.md

 }
 ```

-For loops can only iterate over container types: sets, maps, and vectors.
+Loops can only iterate over container types: sets, maps, and vectors.
+When iterating over sets
+and vectors, the loop variable (`s` in the above example) has the same type as elements of the container
+(e.g., `string`).
+When iterating over maps, the loop variable is a 2-tuple `(key,value)`.

 #### Rules with multiple heads